 Retailers registered to do business in New Jersey are responsible for collecting Sales Tax and remitting it to the State.
 They also can accept New Jersey exemption certificates.
 These certificates exempt the purchaser from paying New Jersey Sales and Use Tax on property and/or services.
-The seller must keep exemption certificates for at least four years from the date of the last transaction covered by the certificate.
+Exemption certificates must be kept by the seller for at least four years from the date of the last transaction covered by the certificate.
 Certificates must be in the physical possession of the seller and available for inspection by the Division of Taxation.
 It is essential that businesses maintain clear, accurate records of all sales.